 6 But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.

-Posted on May 6, 2018, in Art in Society, My Photography, Society and Politics and tagged art, blossoms, border, children, Jesus, Lawrence Russ, little, love, millstone, photography, spring, tears, Trump.
+Posted on May 6, 2018, in Art and Spirit, Art in Society, My Photography, Society and Politics and tagged art, blossoms, border, children, Jesus, Lawrence Russ, little, love, millstone, photography, spring, tears, Trump.
 Bookmark the permalink.
 Leave a comment.